Ujah2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo {a..z}{a..z} | tr " " "\n" | grep -v "oo"  prints a number with two decimal places, followed by a new line
+echo $((2#BINARY)0)  converts a number from base 2 to base 10

-The number will be stored in the environment variable NUM
+The number in base 2 is stored in the environment variable BINARY

+The script should display the number in base 10, followed by a new line